- Helps to Improve Mind and Body Energy

 Coenzyme Q10 is a member of the fat-soluble ubiquinone family of compounds.
 It is present in every cell in our body and is highly concentrated especially in the cells of the heart as this organ plays the main role in our body’s energy supply process.

-Unfortunately, as we age the CoQ10 levels in our body (including heart) begin to deplete.
-Also some drugs such as statins may lead to Q10 deficiency.
+Unfortunately, as we age the CoQ10 levels in our body (including the heart) begin to deplete.
+Also, some drugs such as statins may lead to Q10 deficiency.

-In addition, many individuals are often unable to obtain adequate amounts of CoQ10 from food due to unhealthy nutritional habits.
-But sometimes even if our diet seems to be right the levels of this precious antioxidant may still be too low and as a result we feel week, tired and run down.
+Besides, many individuals are often unable to obtain adequate amounts of CoQ10 from food due to unhealthy nutritional habits.
+But sometimes even if our diet seems to be right the levels of this precious antioxidant may still be too low and as a result, we feel week, tired and run down.
 Other CoQ10 deficiency symptoms involve especially our heart muscle and can be noticed in the form of chest pain, heart failure, or high blood pressure.

-CoQ10 plays important role in slowing down ageing process as it reduces cellular damage caused by the lack of oxygen.
+CoQ10 plays an important role in slowing down the ageing process as it reduces cellular damage caused by the lack of oxygen.

-Scientific research suggest that apart from being beneficial for those who suffer from heart conditions, and high blood pressure, or low energy CoQ10 may also be helpful in strengthening our immune system or slowing the progression of Parkinson’s and gum disease (periodontal disease).
+Scientific research suggests that apart from being beneficial for those who suffer from heart conditions, and high blood pressure, or low energy CoQ10 may also help strengthen our immune system or slow the progression of Parkinson’s and gum disease (periodontal disease).